pyscaffold/pyscaffold/docs/migration.rst

    You can do that by running ``python -m setuptools_scm`` (after installing it in your environment).
 If the command succeeds you are good to go.

-   Please note that some very specific tag formats can be problematic.
+   Please note that some specific tag formats can be problematic.
    Check our :ref:`version-faq` for a workaround for this problem.

 #.
 In order to check that everything works, run ``pip install .`` and ``tox -e build``